mantidproject/mantid/docs/source/concepts/Fitting.rst

 is :ref:`FitPeak <algm-FitPeak>` which aims to fit single peaks with some checks to ensure results are physical.

-If you are remain unsure if a given fit was successful then e.g. try the tool :ref:`CalculateChiSquared <algm-CalculateChiSquared>`, which allows inspection of the cost function in the neighbourhood of a found minimum.
+If you remain unsure if a given fit was successful then e.g. try the tool :ref:`CalculateChiSquared <algm-CalculateChiSquared>`, which allows inspection of the cost function in the neighbourhood of a found minimum.